Part II in the BHRT Workshop Series

 - Implement strategies for treating osteoporosis using hormone replacement therapy.

-- Provide insightful and clinically meaningful cases to better help clinicians improve their practice and patient outcomes.
+- Provide insightful and clinically meaningful cases to help clinicians improve their practice and patient health outcomes.

 Neal Rouzier, MD